Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

-Now that you have Enhanced Ecommerce set up in Google Analytics and ExactMetrics, you’ll start seeing great reports that give you an overview of your store’s health.
+Now that you have eCommerce tracking set up in Google Analytics and ExactMetrics, you’ll start seeing great reports that give you an overview of your store’s health.

-Where to Find Add to Cart in ExactMetrics
+Where to Find Add to Cart Metrics in ExactMetrics

-With ExactMetrics installed along with the eCommerce addon, you’ll now have access to the comprehensive eCommerce report.
-The report includes a bunch of helpful information about your store, including add to cart events!
+With ExactMetrics installed along with the eCommerce addon, you’ll have access to our comprehensive eCommerce report.
+The report includes a bunch of helpful information about your store, including add-to-cart events!
 Let’s take a look.